dmarticus/dmarticus.github.io/_posts/2026-06-21-messy-fusion.md

 The easy answer is that Britain made bad technical choices and then got stuck with them: the wrong reactor, the wrong production model.
 But wrong choices are survivable when the system around them can still learn.
 Britain's failure was that the systems around those choices hardened.

-That hardening is the pattern I want to trace from British shipyards and reactors to software architecture, LLMs, and CUDA.
+In other words, interfaces, state boundaries, and deployment boundaries are where dependencies accumulate.
+A bad architecture with clean seams can be replaced.
+A decent architecture with fused seams can become permanent.

 ---

 In the 1960s, Britain backed the AGR (Advanced Gas-cooled Reactor) for its next generation of plants, while much of the rest of the world standardized on the American PWR (Pressurized Water Reactor).
 The AGR was more complex, and the early builds were defect-prone.
 Dungeness B became the emblem: years late, far over budget, and still used as shorthand for the failure of the whole program.[^uk-nuclear]

 However, while AGR made individual projects harder, it didn't have to make a nuclear program impossible.
-The evidence is that Britain got better at building AGRs once it repeated the design – Heysham 2 and Torness were built in roughly eight years and came in within about five percent of estimate.[^uk-nuclear] Several earlier AGRs also settled into capacity factors in the high seventies and became profitable under better management.[^uk-nuclear] The decisive change was repetition: Britain stopped treating each station as a bespoke project, and the construction consortia converged on a common design.
+The evidence is that Britain got better at building AGRs once it repeated the design – Heysham 2 and Torness were built in roughly eight years and came in within about five percent of estimate.[^uk-nuclear] The decisive change was repetition: Britain stopped treating each station as a bespoke project, and the construction consortia converged on a common design.
 The same difficult reactor became more manageable once the build system could learn.

 Sizewell B shows the inverse.
 It was Britain's lone PWR, the design the rest of the world had already de-risked.
 If reactor type were the main constraint, moving from AGR to PWR should have fixed more than it did.
 Instead, Britain's nuclear buildout deteriorated around the supposedly correct design.[^uk-nuclear] Reactor design changed the difficulty of the work; repeatable delivery determined whether the program could survive.

 Shipbuilding shows the same pattern from the other direction.
 British yards are often described as backward: labor-intensive, undercapitalized, and slow to mechanize.[^uk-shipbuilding] That description is true but incomplete.
 The labor-intensive model was a rational adaptation for decades.
 It matched Britain's custom-order market, cramped yards, and limited capital.
 These manufacturers built familiar ships for familiar owners in a cyclical market where keeping fixed costs low mattered.

 The problem was that the market changed.
 Postwar shipbuilding moved toward larger standardized vessels, welded prefabricated blocks, heavier equipment, and tighter production planning.
-Between 1947 and 1957, British output rose only 18 percent while worldwide output rose more than 300 percent.[^uk-shipbuilding] Modernization meant rebuilding the production system, not just buying better tools.

-A modern yard needed a different industrial model.
-That was exactly where Britain was constrained: many yards were physically cramped, labor was organized around craft demarcations, and the commercial model still depended on custom orders from British shipowners.
+Between 1947 and 1957, British output rose only 18 percent while worldwide output rose more than 300 percent.[^uk-shipbuilding] Modernization meant rebuilding the production system, not just buying better tools — and that was exactly where Britain was constrained: many yards were physically cramped, labor was organized around craft demarcations, and the commercial model still depended on custom orders from British shipowners.
 The old production architecture was tied into the whole business.

 These two cases point to the same conclusion.
 Technology choices matter, but they become lock-in through the systems that form around them.
 In nuclear, reactor design became entangled with delivery and legitimacy.
 In shipbuilding, production methods became entangled with yards, labor, finance, and demand.